Wiznet/RP2040-HAT-SOUND-C/examples/ftp_pdm_microphone/README.md

-# How to Test FTP Client Example
+# How to Test Example